dbfarms/cac-farmshop/readme.md

  -state farmgood and farmgoods might be the same array in some point, so try to get rid of one

 1- customer perspective
- -removing things from cart
+ -checkout ... need to incorporate stripe and deduct from farmer goods i think...
- -cart component that exists on sidebar or something and slides down as you pick shit?
+ -cart component slides down as you pick shit?
- -adding to lineitem taht already exists... needs a conditional to know whether to post or put -decreasing quantity available (line_items)
+ -decreasing quantity available (after checkout)
  -get rid of home and signup in header

 2- farmers